 Photography is a passion of mine.
 After many years as a Canon enthusiast I have reverted to Leica now that digital perfection can be matched with the world’s best photographic lenses.
 B&W portraits are a particular interest.

-Lincoln’s Inn is a fundamental part ofmy life.
+Lincoln’s Inn is a fundamental part of my life.
 Covid-19 has disrupted many activities, but I have continued teaching in advocacy and ethics by Zoom or Microsoft Teams.
 Indeed, we all need to improve and adapt our skills in remote advocacy and case organisation and presentation: see “The Virtual Medical Negligence Trial”.
-Soon I hope to return to face to face involvement in the educational activities of collegiate life.
+I am now returning to face to face involvement in the educational activities of collegiate life.
 The camaraderie of the Bar provides an environment in which we can enjoy the stimulus of learning from each other.
 I do all I can to encourage diversity and to support those who aspire to practise in my profession.

 I have a great interest in wine and in September 2012, I was intronise vigneron d’honneur by la Jurade de Saint-Emilion which ensures regular visits to the Bordeaux region.